MatteoL-W/POKIMAC/README.md

 make st
 ```

-You can change the window size by changeing these values (Game.hpp):
+You can change the window size by modifying these values (Game.hpp):

 ```
 static const int WINDOW_WIDTH = 750;